 Contributions payable to the pension plan administrator are recognized as an expense in the income statement.
-Contributions payable or FHE OCEAN CLEANUP - 2024 ANNUAL REPC prepaid contributions as at year-end are recognized under accruals and deferred income, and prepayments and accrued income, respectively.
+Contributions payable or

 4.4 Depreciation charge

 Depreciation of fixed assets is based on an estimate of their useful life and calculated as a fixed percentage of cost, taking into account any residual value.
 Depreciation is provided from the date an asset comes into use.